tianer2820/BetterSkin2/readme.md

 ### Complex
 - implement document open & save menu
 - implement undo redo
-- add support for replace layer mode, for adding tools like move or eraser, so layer buffer can be used either as a alpha over or as a replacement

 ### Middle
 - move all constants to CST class